ewoodbury/spark-template-scala-2.13/README.md

 - **sbt-assembly Plugin** - Create a fat JAR for deployment with one command
 - **Formatting and Linting** - Pre-configured Scalafmt and Scalafix
 - **Optimized for Production** - Project is designed for large jobs that operate over billions of records
+- **Functional Programming Best Practices** - Idiomatic Scala code with immutability, pure functions, and type safety of all data transformations

 Note: If you want to try out using Scala 3 with Spark, check out the Scala 3 version [here](https://github.com/ewoodbury/spark-template-scala-3).